tpm2-software/tpm2-tools/man/tpm2_changeeps.1.md

 # DESCRIPTION

-**tpm2_changeeps**(1) - Replaces the active platform primary seed with a new one generated off the TPM2 RNG.
-The Transient and Persistent objects under the platform hierarchy are lost whilst retaining the NV objects.
+**tpm2_changeeps**(1) - Replaces the active endorsement primary seed with a new one generated off the TPM2 RNG.
+The Transient and Persistent objects under the endorsement hierarchy are lost.
+This command requires platform auth.

 # OPTIONS